 Days 4-9 - Kamloops, B.C. to Whitehorse, Yukon Territory

 As adventure riders typically hope for, we are quite a bit off the beaten path already.
-That sliver of Alaska will already extend beneath us while we remain in Canada and enjoy the small towns, the quiet places, and an ongoing array of wildlife sitings.
+With Watson Lake and the Salmon Glacier along the way, that sliver of Alaska will already extend beneath us while we remain in Canada and enjoy the small towns, the quiet places, and an ongoing array of wildlife sitings.
 Expect Bald Eagles, Black Bears, Grizzlies, and Moose to be present around us, and some of the freshest air and enjoyable riding in this seldom traveled part of the world.
 Again making detours where timing allows for riding off the main routes, don't expect anything to seem like a "main route" to begin with.

-While the southbound version of our trip (starting just after this one from Anchorage) will head up to Tuktoyaktuk, Northwest Territories, the weather statistics for Prudhoe Bay demand that we arrive at this northernmost point earlier in the summer.
+While the southbound version of our trip (starting just after this one from Anchorage) might be best for your own date reasons, the weather statistics for Prudhoe Bay demand that we arrive at this northernmost point and get out pretty soon.
 Up through the adventure riders' famed Dawson City and across the Top of the World Highway, here it is, our final stretch.
 Those of you who have ridden with us to Ushuaia might be reflecting back on those points much further south, and that famous sign at Bahia Lapataia.
 No matter what your riding background though, congrats on being the type of rider who like to get out and explore the world.

-With the Polar Ice Cap behind us and quite a story to tell, we'll ride back through Denali National Park for our finish in Anchorage.
+With the Polar Ice Cap behind us and quite a story to tell, ride back through Denali National Park for the finish in Anchorage.
 What has been described as fairly 'simple' scenery by many others may still involve its challenges, as the ride just touched 70 degrees North latitude.
-As a comparison, we only make it to 54.8 degrees South latitude in Ushuaia, so weather challenges and terrain changes could keep us plenty busy.
+As a comparison, we only make it to 54.8 degrees South latitude in Ushuaia, so weather challenges and terrain changes can make for quite a challenge.
 Celebrate success with the group over our farewell dinner, and start organizing those photos.

 Day 23 - Departure Day